alexholcombe/MOTcircular/experiment_specific/rps_limit/square.md

 - 18 August have 11 participants in total.
 One (anonymised as "NS") thrown out for fixation failure in >40% of trials.
 Two more, including me, thrown out for not having eyetracking data.
 - To-do.
 Get quickpsy plot of data to work even when psychometric function is flat.

-## Experiment: Modulate radius

-- Modulation of radius as function of time.
-Radius calls function to determine its value at each time.
-- Spatial modulation of radius, yielding a radial frequency pattern.
-Something added to radius as function of angle.

-### Theory
-- Under pure spatial modulation, distractor traverses same locations as target.
-At any one time, radius might help distinguish target from distractor.
-Also if know trajectory, can predict future radius which helps for re-acquisition of target.
-- Under pure temporal modulation of radius, can't use radius to distinguish target from distractor.
-But, distractor can end up

-Should also be a function of time?
-But if the idea is to know/determine individual objects' trajectories, then reversals will mess it up.
-Is it about individual object paths or not?